 An Arizona DMV bill of sale is a document needed during the purchase or sale of a car.
-The bill of sale document is not required in order to transfer ownership of a car, but it can serve as an extra layer of protection for the vehicle’s buyer and seller alike.
-Therefore, completing a vehicle bill of sale in Arizona is encouraged during any vehicle transactions, as it can help motorists to avoid any potential legal issues.
+The bill of sale form is not required in order to transfer ownership of a car, but it can serve as an extra layer of protection for the vehicle’s buyer and seller alike.
+Therefore, completing the form is encouraged during any vehicle transactions, as it can help motorists to avoid any potential legal issues.

 Who needs an Arizona bill of sale?

-Note: Buyers should verify all bill of sale information prior to signing it in order to ensure that every detail is correct and there are no errors.
+Note: Buyers should verify all information prior to signing it in order to ensure that every detail is correct and there are no errors.

 How to Complete a Bill of Sale Form in Arizona

-The AZ bill of sale must be completed with the following information:
+The form must be completed with the following information:

-- Information about the vehicle buyer (full name, driver’s license number, date of birth and mailing address).
+- Information about the vehicle buyer (full name, valid AZ driver’s license number, date of birth and mailing address)

-After completing the Arizona bill of sale agreement, the motor vehicle sellers need to submit it to the AZ MVD as part of the title transfer procedure.
+After completing the Arizona bill of sale agreement, the motor vehicle sellers need to submit it to the AZ MVD as part of the title change procedure.